 In New South Wales the Companion Animals Act 1998 is the Act governing the registration requirements of cats and dogs.

 Unless your cat or dog is exempt from pet registration, all cats and dogs in NSW must be microchipped by 12 weeks of age, or before being sold or given away, whichever happens first.

-Failing to microchip your pet could result in a fixed penalty notice of $180.
-If your dog is restricted or declared dangerous, the fixed penalty amount is $880.00.
+Failing to microchip your pet could result in a fixed penalty notice .
+If your dog is restricted or declared dangerous, there is a fixed penalty amount.
 These are penalties imposed by the council and sent out as an infringement notice.

 The amounts can increase significantly should the matter be determined by a court.
 The maximum penalty that a court can impose is $880.00, or $5,500 for restricted or dangerous pets.

 Who must be registered?